Craniofacial Biology PhD Program

 Program Focus and Goals

-The goal of the Craniofacial MS and PhD programs is to train outstanding students to become advanced research scientists and the next generation of leaders in oral health-related research.
+The goal of the Craniofacial Biology PhD program is to train outstanding students to become advanced research scientists and the next generation of leaders in oral health-related research.
 The collaborative environment within the school and across the university stimulates well-prepared students to embark on their career and leadership roles in dental education and research.
 Through a multidisciplinary approach, students will obtain a thorough understanding of the expanding opportunities in oral and craniofacial biology research.

 The program offers an interactive experience with the necessary foundation for advancing basic, clinical and translational research.
 Graduates will possess the qualifications and research expertise to become productive faculty members at leading universities and senior scientists in various academic institutions or industrial settings.